A look at the design, market and legacy of Victorian pottery

 For one thing I doubt if many people outside of the antiques business know that "insurance value" is generally double, or more, the real value of an object.
 The reasoning behind this is that many pieces are unique or practically unique so that replacement is practically impossible.

-Here is the definition of "insurance value" from the Antiques Roadshow Web site:
+Here is the definition of "insurance value" from the Antiques Roadshow Web site, even though, even this is rather deceptive:

 "Insurance values tend to be set at the top end of retail value.
 That is done ... so that those who need to replace goods lost to theft or to accident will have enough insurance money to buy an equivalent item from a dealer at current prices.